shukriadams/haku/README.md

 Haku update
 -----------
-Keep your Haku files up-to-date.
-From your "MyHaku" folder
+You can keep your Haku files up-to-date - from your "MyHaku" folder
 - Run "bower install https://github.com/shukriadams/haku.git#master"
 - Run "grunt init"
+Nothing in your /ext and /css-sass folders will be touched, but it's suggested that you stash your work anyway.

 Extending